Leuchtfeuer/mautic-DwcDeviceType-bundle/README.md

 ## Setting up the right requirements

-This plugin is for Mautic 5.
+- Mautic 5.0.0 or higher
+- PHP 8.0 or higher
-Before installing plugin, please make sure to install changes from PR https://github.com/mautic/mautic/pull/13226, otherwise plugin will not work
+- Before installing plugin, please make sure to install changes from PR https://github.com/mautic/mautic/pull/13226, otherwise plugin will not work

 ## Installation
 - Plugin has to be saved within plugins/LeuchtfeuerDwcDeviceTypeBundle/